Lasuch69/Lasuch69/README.md

 # Hello 👋

 ## About me

-Just a ordinary dumbass trying to not write garbage code on his spare time. :)
+Just an ordinary dumbass trying not to write garbage code on his spare time. :)

 Low level is where I feel like I can breathe.